Mac transition to Apple silicon: Users and developers

 Apps created for the iOS platform can run natively on ARM-powered Macs.

 The transition could restrict or even eliminate hobbyist "Hackintosh" computers, which use commodity PC hardware to run macOS, in violation of license restrictions.

 The Boot Camp software, which enables Intel-based Macs to natively run Microsoft Windows in an Apple-supported dual booting environment, is not implemented on Apple silicon-based Macs.
 As of late June 2020, Apple said it has "no plans to direct boot into Windows" on ARM-based Macintosh computers.
 Apple's senior vice president of software engineering Craig Federighi suggested that virtualization technology is a viable alternative: "Purely virtualization is the route...
 Hypervisors can be very efficient, so the need to direct boot shouldn't really be the concern."

 As of 2022, Parallels Desktop for Mac preloads an ARM64 version of Windows 11 onto Apple Silicon-based Macs, and can also run ARM64 Windows 10 and Linux.
-Microsoft officially endorses the use of Parallels Desktop for Mac to run Windows 11.
+Microsoft officially recommends the use of Parallels Desktop for Mac to run Windows 11, however, Parallels Desktop itself requires a paid license for use.

+Another popular freeware alternative is VMware Fusion, which can run Windows 11 ARM64 and ARM64 Linux.
+Since November 2024, VMware Fusion is free for both personal and commercial use.

+UTM can virtualise ARM64 and also emulate other architectures.
+It offers the base of QEMU, or the experimental 'Apple Virtualization’.

+The Asahi Linux project is a port of the Linux kernel to Apple silicon.